 - treat patients in ways that increase their life expectancy while also maintaining a good quality of life

 A critical area of research at the PMC is immunotherapy.
 This is a strategy for treating cancer that uses the patient’s immune system to kill cancer cells and shrink tumors.

 The PMC’s research broadly falls into two categories.
 The first is developing targeted therapies.
 These are biologic compounds or drugs specifically designed to target an individual’s cancer cells.

 The idea of the PMC is to use these compounds along with pleurectomy/decortication surgery to make pleural mesothelioma more of a manageable, chronic illness and one that patients can actually survive.

 The second category of research is designed to develop ways of preventing mesothelioma from forming in the body.

 Treating Mesothelioma Patients

-Research is a big part of what the experts at the PMC do, but the Center is also dedicated to actually treating patients.
-All treatment here is based on each individual’s needs, but it is also focused on lung-sparing surgery and a multimodal approach that uses both the surgery and other treatments.
-These others may be chemotherapy, radiation therapy, immunotherapy, or other more innovative treatments.
+Research is a big part of what the experts at the PMC do, but the Center is also dedicated to treating patients.
+All treatment here focuses on each individual’s needs.

 Working with Veterans